zhoumiga/MDPDNet/README.md

 ##  References

-The src file contains our code, and the core idea involves two files [models.py](https://github.com/zhoumiga/MDPD/tree/main/src) and [network.py](https://github.com/zhoumiga/MDPD/tree/main/src)。As this method is useful in one of our projects, the complete code will not be uploaded until the end of the project.However, our method draws on the framework of [CSRNet](https://github.com/leeyeehoo/CSRNet-pytorch), so friends who are interested can refer to the framework of A and the above two documents for experimental reproduction.
+The src file contains our code, and the core idea involves two files [models.py](https://github.com/zhoumiga/MDPD/tree/main/src) and [network.py](https://github.com/zhoumiga/MDPD/tree/main/src).
+As this method is useful in one of our projects, the complete code will not be uploaded until the end of the project.However, our method draws on the framework of [CSRNet](https://github.com/leeyeehoo/CSRNet-pytorch), so friends who are interested can refer to the framework of A and the above two documents for experimental reproduction.

 densitymap.py is used to generate a density map on the image test set we used.